-The purpose of Coordinated Entry for All (CEA) is to ensure that people experiencing homelessness have equitable access to housing resource connections to resolve their housing crisis.
+The purpose of Coordinated Entry (CE) is to ensure that people experiencing homelessness have equitable access to housing resource connections to resolve their housing crisis.

-Regional Access Points (RAPs) are an entry point to CEA.
+Regional Access Points (RAPs) are an entry point to CE.

 These entry points are resource centers where people experiencing homelessness can get help finding housing and other resources.
 Individuals and families experiencing homelessness may call ahead to schedule an appointment.

-To schedule an appointment for a CEA Housing Triage Tool, households must contact a Regional Access Point directly.
+To schedule an appointment for a CE Housing Triage Tool, households must contact a Regional Access Point directly.

 Regional Access Points have limited walk-in hours available.
 Clicking the drop down arrow for each RAP below will list the walk-in hours available for that location.
 Walk-ins are first come first served.

 RAP Catchment Areas: note that households experiencing homelessness in King County are able to access any RAP, not just the one they are located nearest.)

-CEA serves all people (single adults, young adults, couples, families, and veterans) experiencing homelessness.
-Please contact CEA if you are:
+CE serves all people (single adults, young adults, couples, families, and veterans) experiencing homelessness including those:

 - Living and sleeping outside